cbrownley/SimpleToDo/README.md

 ## Notes

+Today I implemented two more of the optional features.
+First, I added functionality to the "Add Item" button to persist new todo items into SQLite instead of a text file.
+Now the app persists items added with this button to SQLite and displays the items on start up.
+I haven't changed the edit and delete sections of code yet, so any edit and delete changes aren't reflected yet.

+Second, I added functionality to use a DialogFragment instead of a new Activity for editing items.
+In addition, I added code to keep the soft keyboard down/hidden until the user clicks in the text area to improve the user experience, and I changed the splash screen icon and background color to customize it a little bit more.

+Finally, I also organized my Activity files and Database/SQLite files into "activities" and "utils" subfolders to organize my code according to the Android Folder Structure.

+Older Notes:
 I spent a few hours reading the Android SQLite Help page (https://developer.android.com/training/basics/data-storage/databases.html) and the CodePath SQLite Help page (http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) and trying to implement the first optional feature, persist data to a SQLite database instead of a file.
 I haven't gotten it to work yet, but I'm leaving the SQLite-related files in the pre-work submission because I've been working on it and I'm still trying to figure it out (I removed the SQLite-related code from the MainActivity and EditItemActivity to clean up the code for the submission).

 ## License